 Applications for 2015 Artist Seed Grants are now closed.
 Applications were accepted through midnight on May 20, 2015.
-The 25 winning artists will be announced in the coming weeks.
+See the 25 winning artists.

 Be sure to check back in Spring 2016 for the next round of Artist Seed Grants.
 The following information outlines the application process, for your reference.

 Once registered as an Artist, applicants must then fill out the ArtPrize Artist Seed Grant Application.
 The application asks three questions, which each require a short answer:

 - Demonstration of financial need.
 Tell us why you need a grant to make this project possible.

 - What makes your project exceptional?
 These grants are very competitive.
 What makes your project stand out?